vamsimyla/student-repo-lab-webdev/reflection.md

 4. Were there other exercises that might have helped you learn this week’s topic a little better?
    A. I feel these exercises for this week are more than enough in getting a basic idea of the topic and practicing the same makes this even better.
 These exercises are great.

+### CSS Exercises

+Enter your reflections on this section here.

+04-flexbox

+1. Were you able to complete the exercises on your own, or did you use the videos or the solutions for help?
+   A. I took help of the videos posted as playlist in Canvas, to make sure all the values are assigned correctly assigned and this exercise is a bit challenging, as those adjustments for each flex container took a good amount of time.

+2. How helpful did you find the exercises in this section?
+Was there one exercise that was particularly helpful?
+   A. The flexbox exercise is definitely a challenging one that helped me to learn new css related components like the usage of flex-flow.

+3. Was there something that you wish had been explained better?
+   A. I think the lecture videos have clear explanation of the concepts.
+While implementing it in real time it was challenging at first, yet watching the lecture and trying the exercise multiple times helped me to gain proper understanding of the exercise.

+4. Were there other exercises that might have helped you learn this week’s topic a little better?
+   A. Since I started learning CSS from last week, I got a bit used to it like how to use the css properties.
+Doing this week exercises helped me to gain new information from css.
+This is a really great exercise to learn.

+05-css-grid

+1. Were you able to complete the exercises on your own, or did you use the videos or the solutions for help?
+   A. Implementation of grid and sorting them is something new to me.
+I took help of the videos posted in Canvas and learned how to implement them in real time.

+2. How helpful did you find the exercises in this section?
+Was there one exercise that was particularly helpful?
+   A. Since the grids are something new to learn for me, the exercises provided me a good start to learn about this topic.
+I learned alot regarding the sorting of grids and adjusting them.

+3. Was there something that you wish had been explained better?
+   A.Everything has been clearly explained in the videos.I dont think there is anything I did not understand properly from this lecture videos.

+4. Were there other exercises that might have helped you learn this week’s topic a little better?
+   A. Since I started learning CSS from last week, I got a bit used to it like how to use the css properties.
+Doing challenging exercises like the grid one for this week exercises helped me to gain new knowledge.
+This is a really great exercise to learn.

+### BOOTSTRAP EXERCISES

+Enter your reflections on this section here.

+06 - bootstrap exercise

+1. Were you able to complete the exercises on your own, or did you use the videos or the solutions for help?
+   A. I took help of the videos posted as playlist in Canvas, as I am starting a new topic.
+While I have a rough idea on Bootstrap and now by watching the lecture videos and implementing them in the exercises helped me to get a firm idea regarding the same.

+2. How helpful did you find the exercises in this section?
+Was there one exercise that was particularly helpful?
+   A. All the Bootstrap exercises are great and every exercise helped me to gain more knowledge in that topic.

+3. Was there something that you wish had been explained better?
+   A. I think the lecture videos have clear explanation of the concepts.
+While implementing it in real time it was challenging at first, yet watching the lecture and trying the exercise multiple times helped me to gain proper understanding of the exercises.

+4. Were there other exercises that might have helped you learn this week’s topic a little better?
+   A. Since it is a new topic for me and have four exercises, these helped me to gain a better understanding of the topic.
+I enjoyed doing these exercises.